 You should start by checking any disciplinary procedures set out in your own HR policies and determining whether the matter relates to misconduct or poor performance.
 Employers should invite an employee to a meeting to consider and discuss any allegations made against that employee.
 If it is not possible to solve the issue via an informal talk, a formal disciplinary process should then take place, with potential sanctions being applied.

-For more information read Disciplinary procedure.
+For more information, read Disciplinary procedure.

 What is the process for disciplining employees?

 Disciplining employees for misconduct or poor performance can be a complex process.
-Employers should be careful to follow proper procedure to avoid accusations of unfair dismissal.
+Employers should be careful to follow the proper procedure to avoid accusations of unfair dismissal.